arjun-dholakiya/Movie-Searching-Website/README.md

-# 🎬 MovieFinder Web Application
+# 🎬 Movie Searching Web Application

 A sleek, responsive React application built with Vite that allows users to discover movies using The Movie Database (TMDB) API.
 Users can search for their favorite titles and curate a personal collection of "Favorites."